U.S. Immigration Policy & Regulatory Updates

 Requirement to Carry Immigration Registration Document

 All international visitors, including those that are permanent residents of the United States, age 18 or older must carry their immigration documentation that shows their lawful status at all times.
 This is a law from Section 264(e) of the Immigration and Nationality Act.
 Failure to comply can result in a federal misdemeanor.
-Any of the applicable documents should be carried at all times:
+You should carry the following documents with you at all times:

 We strongly advise our international visitors and U.S. permanent residents to keep copies of their immigration documents.
 In the event that any or all of your original documents are lost or stolen, you will still have a copy of the document that was issued to you.
 The most recent I-94 arrival record can be retrieved from the I-94 website.